opendocsg/slw-judgments-backfill/2016_SGHC_54/report.md

 **_Was there a breach of natural justice?_**

 23     Although breach of natural justice was not raised at the oral hearing itself, it was canvassed extensively in the parties’ written submissions.
 In the present case, the issues were straightforward and do not require an in-depth discussion on the rules of natural justice, which are well-established here.
-It suffices to bear in mind that the duty to act in accordance with natural justice is nowadays consonant with a duty to act fairly, and its content varies with the circumstances of each case: see _Kay Swee Pin v Singapore Island Country Club_ [2008] 2 SLR(R) 802 at [6].
+It suffices to bear in mind that the duty to act in accordance with natural justice is nowadays consonant with a duty to act fairly, and its content varies with the circumstances of each case: see _Kay Swee Pin v Singapore Island Country Club_ <span class="citation">[2008] 2 SLR(R) 802</span> at [6].

 24     The present ground of appeal essentially rested on two contentions, which I will address in turn: